Nitinkumar-Gove/Node-JS-MongoDB-RESTful-API/README.md

-# Node js REST APIs
+# Building REST apis using node js and mongo db

-This repository contains simple node js programs and a todo list RESTful api which you can use and customize.
+This repository contains a set of REST api which are built using node js with mongo db as a backend database.